vishvAsa/notes/artha/skills/communication/negotiation.md

 #### Beware lies
 - Don’t be fooled by smooth-talkers.
 See conning page.
 - Be alert to red flags of dishonesty.
-Eg. The seller said one thing in the beginning ("Don't worry - I have scales"), then, when you're about to complete the transaction ("No scales - just use this measuring cup"), says something else.
+Eg. The seller said one thing in the beginning ("Don't worry - I have scales"), then, when you're about to complete / undergo‌ the transaction , says something else ("No scales - just use this measuring cup").

 ### Team-work
 - Better coordination among buying team implies lower risk of fraud.